Title 18: Health

 (e) The application shall be accompanied by:

 (f) Before an examining physician completes the certificate of examination, he or she shall consider available alternative forms of care and treatment that might be adequate to provide for the person's needs, without requiring hospitalization.
+The examining physician shall document on the certificate the specific alternative forms of care and treatment that he or she considered and why those alternatives were deemed inappropriate, including information on the availability of any appropriate alternatives.
 (Added 1977, No. 252 (Adj.
 Sess.), § 19; amended 2009, No. 154 (Adj.
-Sess.), § 238.)
+Sess.), § 238; 2013, No. 192 (Adj.
+Sess.), § 9.)